 Of the Sea is an inspirational, feminist surf film that follows a mother and her entrepreneurial efforts to raise awareness of the world’s plastic consumption.

 To the Sea

 A group of surfers organize and are able to advocate for the first federal law in the world for the protection of waves.

 Zach loves crafting boards almost as much as he loves using them.

 The Forgotten Archipelago

-While they cautiously navigated minefields on a sparsely populated island in the South Atlantic, Parker Coffin, Nate Zoller, LJ O’Leary and photographer Dylan Gordon traded a barrel of crude oil and 12-packs of Budweiser for the chance to pioneer waves nothing short of extraordinary.
-Harsh climate, challenging travel, and the friendliest of locals all contributed to an experience the team will never forget.
+While navigating minefields on a sparsely populated island in the South Atlantic, surfers trade a barrel of crude oil and 12-packs of Budweiser for the chance to pioneer waves nothing short of extraordinary.

 5:00p Local Filmmakers 2

-A thrill-seeker gets more than he bargained for when he enters a local haunted house which wields supernatural powers of unimaginable terror.
+A thrill-seeker gets more than he bargained for when he enters a local haunted house.

 A young woman is driven to return something vital.